jiangtian616/JHenTai/README.md

 ## Description

-An E-Hentai app for mobile.
+An E-Hentai app for Android & iOS & Windows.

 Still in starting stage, welcome to submit issues.